bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   echo "odin" >> /tmp/valkyrie
   echo "loki" >> /tmp/valkyrie

-We are now going to use the stdout_lines of our register, as it is a list containing line by line the output of stdout, so here the content of our file.
+We are going to use the stdout_lines of our register, as it is a list containing line by line the output of stdout, so here the content of our file.

 .. code-block:: yaml